Back

 Repurchase Agreement

 A repurchase agreement (repo) is a short-term transaction in which one party sells securities to another with an agreement to repurchase them at a specified date and price.
-Economically, it is a collateralized loan: the seller borrows cash, the buyer lends cash, and the securities serve as collateral.
+Economically, it functions as a collateralized loan: the seller borrows cash, the buyer lends cash, and the securities serve as collateral.
+The interest rate on that loan is the repo rate, expressed as an annualized percentage of the cash lent.

 Repo is the plumbing of the Treasury market: